KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 </QueryList>
 ```

-If only the **block events** are needed, the audit events can be emitted:
+If only the **block events** are needed, the audit events can be omitted:

 ```xml
 <QueryList>